johanpiquet/jopi-rewrite/_doc/cookbook/using_reactjs.md

 Then, once in the browser, this lifeless React component will be replaced by its living equivalent: a fully functional React component.

-Jopi Rewrite automatically handles the complexity of this mechanism, by injecting about twenty lines of JavaScript.
+Jopi Rewrite automatically handles the complexity of this mechanism, by injecting about twenty lines of JavaScript (it's very light).

-Hydratable components are only loaded in the browser if they are used.
-If you define 1000 components and only use 5, then only the code for those five components will be loaded.
+> Hydratable components are only loaded in the browser if they are used.
+> If you define 1000 components and only use 5, then only the code for those five components will be loaded.

+## How to do React Hydrate?

-Here, the way of working is the same as in React SSR, only the way to create a component changes slightly.
+Here it's very similar to React SSR, only the way to create a component changes slightly since he must be flagged.

+The difference with simple React SSR resides in the React component:
+* He must be marked so that we know that he must be hydrated.
+* He must be put inside a file without server side code.

 ```typescript
 import {jopiApp} from "jopi-rewrite";